Q: Why do some people call them debit and others say ATM cards? Are they the same thing or are there differences between

 Debit cards vs. ATM cards… which are better?

 That depends on your needs.
 The part the scares me about both is that you might be liable for fraudulent transactions if your PIN was used to commit them — although things are changing in October, when it comes to MasterCard cards.

 What’s the safest bet for 2016?

 A prepaid card acts as a good safety buffer.
 If someone steals your ATM or debit card, they can spend your money and even if the bank refunds the money, it could still cause temporary problems like the checks you write for rent or car payments being bounced, because of insufficient funds.
 For that reason, I recommend going with a prepaid card like this for your purchases, so your bank account isn’t directly at risk.
 This can create a buffer between card fraud and the bulk of your hard-earned cash.
 Plus, you generally have zero liability (meaning you get all your lost funds back) if you notice any fraudulent activity within two business days and report it to your card issuing bank.

 However ultimately, you get the best fraud protection with an actual credit card.
 The Federal laws protecting you against fraud are much stronger for credit versus debit.
 With credit, the most you can be held liable for is $50 per incident (but practically all major credit cards waive the $50 “deductible” and give you $0 liability).
 With a debit card, unfortunately, your liability is only limited to $50 if you report the loss or unauthorized purchase within 2 business days.
 Then your liability jumps up to $500 between 2 and 60 days.
 After that your liability is unlimited!
 So, do yourself a favor and get a credit card to use fro most of your purchases in order to gain better protection against fraud.
-If you need a good one to start with, here are 3 good options depending on your credit level:
+If you need a good one to start with, here is a good place to start: